 Fans of Interplay's classic Neuromancer will be familiar with many gameplay elements of Uplink.
-Basically, you perform various missions, earning cash to upgrade to more powerful hardware and software in the process.
-The game is reasonably realistic as far as hacking goes -- if you don't know what "IP number," "gateway," or "tracer" mean, you will know them very well long before you complete the game.
+The game is reasonably realistic as far as hacking goes – if you don't know what "IP number", "gateway" or "tracer" mean, you will know them very well long before you complete the game.
 Similar to Neuromancer, you can explore the gameworld largely at will, taking whatever missions strike your fancy.
 After the first few missions, you can choose to get involved in the game's storyline, which has you team up with either the Andromeda Research Corporation or Arumor to participate in hacks that can save or destroy the Internet itself.

 There is plenty of other cool features that make Uplink a real blast to play.
-In addition to being promoted to new ranks as you advance in the game, you are also given a "Neuromancer rating" that, similar to alignments in RPGs, keeps track of your approach in the game.
-Hacking the authority's criminal database to put fellow hackers in jail, for example, will earn you the "indiscriminate" label, while destroying systems will make you "aggressive."
+In addition to being promoted to new ranks as you advance, you are also given a "Neuromancer rating" that, similar to alignments in RPGs, keeps track of your approach in the game.
+Hacking the authority's criminal database to put fellow hackers in jail, for example, will earn you the "indiscriminate" label, while destroying systems will make you "aggressive".
 To keep up with the game's open-ended approach, you can even continue to complete missions, ruin peoples lives, rob banks, and find the various hidden special missions long after you complete the main storyline.

 With dozens of missions, excellent gameplay, and a near-perfect balance between realism and accessibility Uplink is a must-have for every fan of cyberpunk intrigue – and for only $24.99 (they ship worldwide), it's money better spent than hordes of today's bloated pretty-but-no-gameplay titles.
 Two thumbs up, way up!Reviewed by: Underdogs